oauthstuff/draft-oauth-rar/mainmatter.md

 }
 ```

-For a comprehensive discussion of the challenges arising from new use cases in the open banking and eletronic signing spaces see [@transaction-authorization].
+For a comprehensive discussion of the challenges arising from new use cases in the open banking and electronic signing spaces see [@transaction-authorization].

 ## Conventions and Terminology